 The resolution of a monitor is how many pixels it can display.
 Most desktop monitors will render in a 16:9 display ratio, or widescreen.
 This is the current standard, but there are ultra-wide monitors that use more advanced display ratios like HD, FULL HD, Ultra HD, or 4K.

 - HD: HD is the most common resolution, and it’s commonly known as 720p.
 It is the standard for budget laptops.

-- FULL HD: Full HD is often referred to as 1080p, and it’s the most common resolution you’ll find while shopping for displays.
+- FULL HD: Full HD is often referred to as 1080p.
+It’s the most common resolution you’ll find while shopping for displays.

 - Ultra HD: Ultra HD has a pixel resolution of 3840 x 2160.
-This might not be available on low-end desktops, so be sure to look into it before thinking of it as a legitimate option.
+This might not be available on low-end desktops.
+Therefore, be sure to look into it before thinking of it as a legitimate option.

 - 4K: 4K is a higher resolution than UHD, but are typically interchangeable.
-These displays are far more expensive than what any office needs, but they are ideal for video production, graphic design, gaming, and other visual tasks.
-Budget hardware will likely not even support 4K, though this is a trend that is slowly being broken down.
+These displays are far more expensive than what any office needs.
+However, they are ideal for video production, graphic design, gaming, and other visual tasks.
+Budget hardware will likely not even support 4K, though this is a trend that is slowly being broken down

-- Refresh Rate: Refresh rate is measured in milliseconds, and it’s a statistic that is used to measure how quickly a monitor can update its image.
+Refresh rate is measured in milliseconds.
+It’s a statistic that is used to measure how quickly a monitor can update its image.
 Low refresh rates give the impression that clicking or moving the mouse is delayed, as the monitor cannot register the movement quickly enough.
-This used to be a much bigger issue in the past, but unless you’re a gamer, you won’t need to worry about it much.
+This used to be a much bigger issue in the past.
+However, unless you’re a gamer, you won’t need to worry about it much.

 If you’d like some help with the displays and configuration of your business’ IT, reach out to the IT professionals at WheelHouse IT today at (877) 771-2384.